Underwater archaeologists announced they had discovered the ancient wreck of an ancient Egyptian pleasure boat off the coast of Alexandria.

 Unearthed off the coast of Alexandria, the vessel may have once measured 115 feet long.
 Experts think it would have held a ...

-On Monday 8 December, archaeologists discovered the wreck of a 2,000-year-old ancient Egyptian pleasure boat off the coast of ...
+On Monday 8 December, archaeologists discovered the wreck of a 2,000-year-old ancient Egyptian pleasure boat off the coast of Alexandria, further enriching our understanding of the region's maritime h ...

 Results that may be inaccessible to you are currently showing.